-In order to keep the campus community safe and contain the spread of COVID-19, testing is recommended for students, faculty, staff, and graduate student instructors that will be working or taking classes on campus this fall.
+In order to keep the campus community safe and contain the spread of COVID-19, testing is recommended for students, faculty, staff, and graduate student instructors that will be working or taking classes on campus this winter.
 UM-Dearborn students living in cohorts at the Union at Dearborn, Fairlane Woods and Fairlane Meadows are also encouraged to get a COVID-19 test.
-The university held a testing clinic with Henry Ford Medical Center, which concluded on September 4, 2020.
-Faculty, staff and students that are in need of a COVID-19 are advised to contact their health care provider or visit the state of Michigan site to identify available testing locations.

 UM-Dearborn requires all students, staff, faculty and those doing business on campus to wear a face covering that covers the mouth and nose anywhere on campus grounds, whether you can maintain 6 feet of social distance or not.
 This includes both when inside campus buildings and when outdoors, or on the campus shuttle.

-During the Fall 2020 semester, faculty members will be required to wear face coverings when teaching in person, and students will be required to wear face coverings during in-person classes.
+During the Winter 2021 semester, faculty members will be required to wear face coverings when teaching in person, and students will be required to wear face coverings during in-person classes.
 You can use your own face covering, or UM-Dearborn will provide you a reusable cloth face covering if you need one.
 Face coverings will be available at the building access screening stations across campus.